ncatlab/nlab-content/pages/9/5/3/0/10359/content.md

 * [[Romeo Brunetti]], [[Klaus Fredenhagen]], [[Pedro Ribeiro]], _Algebraic Structure of Classical Field Theory I: Kinematics and Linearized Dynamics for Real Scalar Fields_ ([arXiv:1209.2148](http://arxiv.org/abs/1209.2148))
   {#BrunettiFredenhagenRibeiro12}

-All this and the interpretation of the resulting symplectoc foliation as a foliation by source terms has been highlighted by
+All this and the interpretation of the resulting symplectic foliation as a foliation by source terms has been highlighted by

 * [[Igor Khavkine]], personal communication {#Khavkine13}